COPYRIGHT, PLEASE NOTE

 INFO

-Next to the Tulip Nebula lays a Black hole Cygnus X-1, it's marked in small closeup image of the Tulip Nebula at center right in orientation image above.
+Next to the Tulip Nebula lies the black hole Cygnus X-1.
+It is marked in a small close-up of the Tulip Nebula, positioned in the center-right section of the orientation image above.

 Monday, December 13, 2021